hsaine/Final_Project_Enterprise_Network/README.md

 authentication.

 <h2 align="center">Tools:</h2>
-In this project i used ubuntu, windows server as virtual machine to configure all tasks requested.
+In this project we are used ubuntu, windows server as virtual machine to configure all tasks requested.
-For more details you will published later.